Burr-Brown Corporation: History

 The company employed over 1,300 people worldwide with manufacturing and technical facilities located in Tucson, Arizona; Atsugi, Japan; and Livingston, Scotland.
 Company headquarters was located in Tucson.

 Burr-Brown was one of the principal suppliers of precision analog and data acquisition products to the electronic industry.
 The company pioneered many analog semiconductor products and techniques, such as active laser-trimming.

+Texas Instruments Inc. completed its $6.1 billion acquisition of electronic-components maker Burr-Brown Corp on June 21, 2000.